marcopaspuel/azure-iac-linux-vm/README.md

   "tenant": "00000000-0000-0000-0000-000000000000"
 }
 ```
-Create an `.azure_envs.sh` file inside the project directory and copy the content of the `.azure_envs.sh.template` to the newly created file.
+Create an `terraform.tfvars` file inside the terraform directory and copy the content of the `terraform.tfvars.template` to the newly created file.
 Change the parameters based on the output of the previous command.
-These values map to the `.azure_envs.sh` variables like so:
+These values map to the variables like so:

-    appId is the ARM_CLIENT_ID
+    appId is the client_id
-    password is the ARM_CLIENT_SECRET
+    password is the client_secret
-    tenant is the ARM_TENANT_ID
+    tenant is the tenant_id

 #### 2. Configure the storage account and state backend
 To [configure the storage account and state backend](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage)